CloudNativeSDWAN/cnwan-adaptor/README.md

 2. Create two empty policies with the same name (use any name), one Application Aware Routing policy and another Traffic Data policy.
 Use the appropiate sections of Traffic Policy section (in the Custom Options section of vManage's Policy configuration) to create these policies.
 These will be used to merge all the different Application Aware Routing and Traffic Data policies that the Adaptor is going to populate.
 3. Send the shared name of these empty policies to the adaptor in the `sdwanMergedPolicyName` variable in the `credentials` schema (`POST /credentials`).
 The empty policies will be used to merge all policies of each type into a single one per type.
 4. Create a centralized policy referencing the previous two policies.
 Add to this centralized policy the sites and VPNs that need the  policies.
 This is the final policy that will be distributed in the SD-WAN fabric, which contains the merged Application Aware Routing and merged Traffic Data policies.
 5. Create as many [Application Aware Routing](https://www.cisco.com/c/en/us/td/docs/routers/sdwan/configuration/policies/vedge-20-x/policies-book/application-aware-routing.html) and [Traffic Data](https://www.cisco.com/c/en/us/td/docs/routers/sdwan/configuration/policies/vedge-20-x/policies-book/data-policies.html) policies as needed by the user.
 The first allow applying a user-defined SLA to the flows, while the latter steer flows through a specific tunnel color.
-Leave empty the match part of these policies, since the Adaptor will take care of populating the match conditions based on the services learnt from the CNWAN Reader.
+Leave empty the match part of these policies, since the Adaptor will take care of populating the match conditions based on the services learnt from the CN-WAN Reader.
     * The Traffic Data policies need a `Traffic Engineering` rule with an empty match and the action `Local TLOC`, specifying the desired color tunnel and encapsulation.
     * The Application Aware Routing policies need an `AppRoute` rule with an empty match and the action `SLA Class List` with the desired SLA class.
-6. Linking the policies in vManage to the metadata values in the CNWAN reader.
+6. Linking the policies in vManage to the metadata values in the CN-WAN reader.
 Use the `POST /mappings` Adaptor API this way:
-    * `metadataKey` is the key used in the CNWAN reader
+    * `metadataKey` is the key used in the CN-WAN reader
-    * `metadataValue` is the value used in the CNWAN reader
+    * `metadataValue` is the value used in the CN-WAN reader
     * `policyName` is the name of one of the policies defined in step 3
     * `policyType` is `AppRoute` for an Application Aware Routing or `Data` for Traffic Data policies.
 7. Note that the `metadataValue` to `policyName` mapping is 1:1 (two metadata values cannot share the same `policyName`).
 On the other hand, a single `metadataKey` supports any number of `metadataValue`.